1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

 BALB/c mouse tracheal epithelial cells from AcceGen are commonly used in scientific research as an in vitro model to study various aspects of respiratory biology, including cell signaling, inflammation, infection, and drug testing.
 Primary tracheal epithelial cell culture is a useful tool to study cell differentiation, cell to cell interactions, and the role of immune system factors in tracheal disease, such as asthma.
-It is a valuable platform for the research on how bacterial adherence to tracheal epithelial cells during viral infection, such as S. pneumoniae with Influenza virus.
+It offers a valuable platform to investigate how bacterial adherence to tracheal epithelial cells in the context of viral infection, such as S. pneumoniae with Influenza virus.